 When completing your tax return TurboTax has proactive guidance regarding the Economic Impact Payments, also known as the stimulus checks, and will ask you if you received full or partial payments and the amount you received.

 If you answered that you haven’t received the first or second stimulus checks, a recovery rebate credit is calculated increasing your refund, but if the IRS did issue them to you, the IRS will adjust your refund amount accordingly.
 This lowers the refund amount that was initially calculated for you when your tax return was filed.

 Or it’s possible that you may have entered a different amount of stimulus than the IRS actually sent to you when preparing your taxes, and the IRS made the adjustments.
 When processing your tax return, the IRS will cross-reference the information on your tax return with the information they have on file for you.
-So if the information regarding your stimulus checks doesn’t match IRS records, the IRS will automatically adjust your tax refund amount based on the actual stimulus payments they sent out and the information reported on Forms 1444 and 1444-B.
+So if the information regarding your stimulus checks doesn’t match IRS records, the IRS will automatically adjust your tax refund amount based on the actual stimulus payments they sent out and the information reported on Notice 1444 and Notice 1444-B.

 Other IRS Adjustments